susuhahnml/atlingo/README.md

 We now explain the encodings used and provide examples.
 The presented commands used the following share arguments:

 - `$LOGIC` is either 'tel' or 'del'.
 - `$APP` the application domain name.
-A directory with this name must exist inside the folder `\env`.
+A directory with this name must exist inside the folder `\dom`.
 - `$CONSTRAINT` the name of the file for the temporal constraint without extension.
 Multiple constraints for the same type of logic can be provided.
 - `$INSTANCE` the full path to the encoding of the instance for the planning problem.
 An empty file can also be provided.
-- `$PATH_OUT`  directory to store output files are stored in which should be constructed as `./outputs/$APP/$LOGIC/$CONSTRAINT/$NAME_INSTANCE` where `$NAME_INSTANCE` is the name of the instance file.
+- `$PATH_OUT`  directory to store output files are stored in which should be constructed as `./outputs/$APP/$CONSTRAINT/$NAME_INSTANCE` where `$NAME_INSTANCE` is the name of the instance file.
 This directory will save: Reified format, Automaton, Plans found, and image visualizations.
 This parameter is not required in when using the make file.

 ## 1. Formula to automaton